Flowchart Tutorial -

 By Nicholas Hebb

-Want to make better looking, error-free flowcharts.
+Want to make better looking, error-free flowcharts?
 Here are a few tips on how to avoid common flowcharting style, content, and best practice mistakes.

 Flowchart Style Mistakes